 I remember the day.
 It was in 2016.
 It was the proverbial last straw when I decided that I am going to change course.
 All the different approaches have not made a dent.
 I was looking for that one thing that would help me.
 But what could that be?
 Is there a single solution to all the problems?

-The search towards better health resulted in my journey towards healing.
+The search for better health resulted in my journey towards healing.

-Prior to this journey of healing I had several health issues, such as PCOS, obesity (both are complementary and a vicious cycle), obstructive sleep apnea, headache, backache and a few others.
-The issues by themselves might not have been of prominence; but put together and over a period of time resulted in loss of sleep, debilitating pain, increase in stress and anxiety levels to name a few.
+Prior to this journey of healing, I had several health issues, such as PCOS, obesity (both are complementary and a vicious cycle), obstructive sleep apnea, headache, backache, and a few others.
+The issues by themselves might not have been of prominence, but put together and over a period of time resulted in the loss of sleep, debilitating pain, increase in stress and anxiety levels to name a few.

 I approached my naturopathy doc.
-He was very patient, calm, and smiling and said that everything can be overcome.
-He charted a plan for me and voila I started seeing and feeling the improvements in a month’s time.
+He was very patient, calm, and smiling and said that everything could be overcome.
+He charted a plan for me and voila I started seeing and feeling the improvements in a month.
 It was just the beginning.
-Within a month my snoring, because of OSA, was cured completely.
+Within a month, my snoring, because of OSA, was cured completely.
 I started sleeping better.
-In about six months’ time I lost weight, my monthly cycle regularised, headaches were few and far between and the body was on the mend.
+In about six months, I lost weight, my monthly cycle regularised, headaches were few and far between, and the body was on the mend.

 This journey was a bit challenging initially.
-But I had the guidance of my doctor and other co-travellers who made it very interesting.
-There was a day when I couldn’t fathom eating so many fruits, but now when I think of food the first thing I plan is the fruit(s).
-Three meals to two a day was a big challenge; but just a month or so later I could not eat a third meal and almost gave up on snacking.
+But I had the guidance of my doctor and other co-travelers who made it very interesting.
+There was a day when I couldn’t fathom eating so many fruits, but now when I think of food, the first thing I plan is the fruit(s).
+Three meals to two a day was a big challenge, but just a month or so later, I could not eat a third meal and almost gave up on snacking.
 Not having dairy in some form or the other was unthinkable, but within 5-days I gave up coffee, and buttermilk that I could not live without just got dropped from my menu and haven’t thought about it ever since.

-I also learnt how to treat myself for small issues, such as fever or cold (although it has been months since I have had them).
+I also learned how to treat myself for small issues, such as fever or cold (although it has been months since I have had them).

-To this day I appreciate that life has given me a good opportunity to rethink on several things, to unlearn and learn.
+To this day, I appreciate that life has given me an excellent opportunity to rethink several things, to unlearn and learn.
 The confidence that was lacking earlier bounced back.
 This helped me reclaim my life.
-For those who ask for how long this is, folks this is a ‘way of life.’
+For those who ask for how long this is, folks, this is a ‘way of life.’
 This has not just given me my health back but a lot more.
 I now appreciate nature in ways that earlier I had taken for granted.